-SENSITIVE: budgets need to better address inequalities to support inclusion allocations across the district councils sector and among schools, including factoring in formulae and secondary that address disadvantage, schools.
-This including disability.
-This is suggests necessary to address the that budget very high pupil-teacher ratios, allocations are by recruiting more teachers unequitable, whilst also improving teacher and formulae pay and conditions and outdated.144 incentivising more staff to Furthermore. work in disadvantaged spending on areas. education has historically been highly skewed towards tertiary education.145 While this has improved in recent years, xxix given that more than 90% of students at tertiary level are from the wealthiest 20%
+Malawi needs to ensure more equitable allocations across the sector and among schools, including factoring in formulae that address disadvantage, including disability.
+This is necessary to address the very high pupil-teacher ratios, by recruiting more teachers whilst also improving teacher pay and conditions and incentivising more staff to work in disadvantaged areas.